BikeToExplore/web/_posts/2023-12-19-endretnavn.md

 I wan’t the TCR experience, because that’s what ignited my ultra spark.
 So I'm not going to wait (if I get a spot in 2024).

 This is how I have always done it.
 I raced my first DH national championship one month after I got my first DH bike.
 I spent most of my training runs standing around being scared of hitting the most sketchy sections.
 I was mostly by myself, and I did not feel ready at all.
 I had to learn while I was racing.
 All I know is that there is no way I would have progressed as fast if I waited until I felt ready.

-Most people feel they need to reach a certain level before they can race, but they usually wait too long.
-The longer you wait, the more you will be lagging behind.
-You might never catch up to that person who did not wait.
 Racing is the fastest way to improve, as it forces you out of yout comfort zone.

-I always admired people who enter races even when they know they will end up last.
-I think these people are the best ambassadors for any sport sport.
+## It is time to take training seriously.
+I am all in.

 TCR is more than a physical challenge.
 That’s what makes it an adventure.
-There will be challenges I can’t control.
+There will be challenges I can’t control and train for.
 What I can control is how well I prepare.
 At least I can train hard.

-## It is time to take training seriously.
-I am all in.

-First I need to figure out how to train for something like this.
+But how do you train for a race like TCR?

 The first thing I did was to gather as much info as possible about the physical demands of the race.
 Then I wrote down my current physical profile to find gaps I need to improve.

 # Physical race demands:

 - Duration: Multiple days, 18-20 hours a day on the bike
 - Intensity: Mostly below LT1 (aerobic threshold).
 - Energi use: 8 - 10 000 kcal per dag.